Analysis | The EU’s New Climate Weapon Is in Financial Fine Print

 1. Why is this happening?

 The EU is committed to meeting the targets of the Paris Agreement, and with new leaders just taking their posts, its ambitions are higher than ever.
-In her first major policy announcement, European Commission President Ursula von der Leyen on Wednesday is scheduled to present her plan to turn Europe into the world’s first climate-neutral continent.
+In her first major policy announcement, European Commission President Ursula von der Leyen on Wednesday presented her plan to turn Europe into the world’s first climate-neutral continent.
 The sweeping economic transformation that’s needed to achieve this goal won’t be cheap, and regulators have acknowledged that it will require significant private investments.

 2. What kind of rules are involved?

 The effort involves more than just rules.
 A crucial component of what might be called a regulatory infrastructure is the development of a green finance taxonomy -- a set of categories and definitions.
 Sounds dry as dust, but markets require clarity and that requires a common language.
 In particular, that means defining what activities are considered “green” and what aren’t.
 That’s important for stamping out “greenwashing” -- calling products sustainable even if they don’t really help fight climate change.
-Policy makers in Brussels are finalizing the framework for how this encyclopedia will be written.
-That process already included spats over whether nuclear energy should be included in the list of suitably green technologies and how quickly the definitions should be pinned down.
+Policy makers in Brussels were finalizing the framework for how this encyclopedia will be written when the process hit a snag, after France, with the support of others, demanded that nuclear power not be excluded.

 3. What are other proposals?